Drone Laws in Mexico

 - Drones must not drop objects that may cause damage to people or property.

 - Be sure to follow the drone policies for the hotel or resort at which you are staying.

 Authorization for photography and recording in areas, monuments, and museums of INAH

-Permission is required to take photographs, film, or record in areas, monuments and museums of the National Institute of Anthropology and History.
-There is also a large fee for taking photo or video in INAH areas, up to $ 10,905.00 mxn/day.
+Permission is required to take photographs, film, or record in areas, monuments and museums of the National Institute of Anthropology and History for professional or commercial purposes.
+There is also a large fee for taking photo or video in INAH areas, up to $10,905.00 mxn/day.
 To apply for permission to take photo and video in INAH areas, you will need to provide the following to INAH: